 Dinner Event: 6 pm - 9 pm

-A long table is an open public forum that combines interactive activities, round table discussions, and a dinner party to bring people together to exchange dialogue about the changing landscape of Vermont's education.
-After a series of workshops and think tanks on our theme, the day will close with a long table dinner serving a family-style, farm-to-plate meal from on-site sources.
+A long table is an open forum that combines interactive activities, round table discussions, and a dinner party to bring people together to exchange dialogue about the changing landscape of Vermont's education.
+After a series of workshops and think tanks on our themes, the day will close with a long table dinner serving a family-style, farm-to-plate meal from on-site sources.

 The Discovering Community Long Table will explore how The Vermont Folklife Center can best collaborate with educators, students, schools, and communities at this critical moment in education.
 The intent is to facilitate dialogue based on the diverse needs of Vermont communities to inform our current practice and to create an inspired environment to bring these parties to the table for both formal and informal discussions, planning, community-building, visioneering, and creative design.